-All though the suit is larger it still offers a running exit for BASE jumping and with the new deflector shape, the pull is very easy.
-The suit is designed around more of an arrow shape to be more streamline.
-It also comes with back fly inlets for free flying.
+The suit is large but it still offers a running exit for BASE jumping and with the new deflector shape, the pull is very easy.

-It’s made in both parapak and ultralight versions with YKK zippers, 5.10 soles, larger storage pockets and new anti slip bootie straps.
+It’s made in both parapak and ultralight versions with YKK zippers, BASE soles and anti slip bootie straps.

-The Onesie Power is recommended for experienced one piece trackers in BASE jumping and skydivers with 150 jumps.
-Previous experience on the original onesie is recommended but not mandatory.
+The Onesie Power ’21 is recommended for experienced one piece trackers in BASE jumping and skydivers with 150 jumps.

 |Europe (ex.
 VAT)||USA|